complikatyed/modern-js-development/acme-explosives/README.md

 # NSS Exercise: ACME Explosives

 ### Description:
--Use promises to call data from three json files
+- Uses promises to call data from three json files
--Output product information to screen based on user's choice from dropdown menu
+- Outsput product information to screen based on user's choice from dropdown menu
+- Product type and category are displayed as strings, rather than integer values
--Use Bootstrap for nav and grid setup
+- Uses Bootstrap for nav and grid setup

 For specific project requirements, see [requirements.md](https://github.com/complikatyed/modern-js-development/blob/master/acme-explosives/requirements.md)